• Blog

 From: Hong Kong (HKG) To: Bangkok (DMK)

 I flew with AirAsia from Hong Kong to Bangkok.
-I booked it after doing an airfare comparison with Skyscanner.
+I booked it after comparing flights to Bangkok.
 In the end AirAsia had the best price around the time of day I wanted to fly.

 I like AirAsia (I’ve flown over 50 times with them) but I am not a fan of DMK airport.
 The last time I was at Don Muang Airport (DMK) it was from Bangkok to Hong Kong with AirAsia.
 That was an early morning flight, and after that experience I swore not to fly out of DMK so early again.
 Flights to BKK were hundreds of dollars difference, so there was no consideration to fly there this time.